 - Management and administration in the chemical industry

 - Chemical and pharmaceutical sales

 - Opportunities in the public health sector

-A degree in biochemistry is excellent preparation for students wishing to continue their education in graduate school studying chemistry, biochemistry and health-related areas such as pharmacology and toxicology, as well as in professional schools studying medicine, law, pharmacy or dentistry.
+A degree in biochemistry is excellent preparation for students who want to continue their education in graduate school studying chemistry, biochemistry, and health-related areas such as pharmacology and toxicology and in professional schools studying medicine, law, pharmacy, or dentistry.